nim-lang/Nim/doc/manual.md

 This holds only for expressions of ordinal types.
 "All possible values" of `expr` are determined by `expr`'s type.
 To suppress the static error an `else: discard` should be used.

+Only ordinal types, floats, strings and cstrings are allowed as values in case statements.

 For non-ordinal types, it is not possible to list every possible value and so these always require an `else` part.